 So where are we, and where should we be, with customer service in ITSM?

 Popular ITSM and IT Guidance and the Inclusion of Customer Service

 I believe that most ITSM books seem to ignore customer service.
-For example, the current version of ITIL (v2011) puts strategy in the middle of its lifecycle model, and service desk is one of the functions of Operations.
-Then ITIL has 30 processes and functions but none of them handle customer service, only some elements of it.
+For example, the previous version of ITIL (v2011) put strategy in the middle of its lifecycle model, and the service desk is one of the functions of Operations.
+Then ITIL has 30 processes and functions, but none of them handles customer service, only some elements of it.